-Imraan Valodia directed the project from 2012-14; Sally Roever, WIEGO's Urban Research Director, is its current director.
+Imraan Valodia directed the project from 2012-14; Sally Roever, then WIEGO's Urban Research Director (now WIEGO's International Coordinator), then became the IEMS director.
 Research Officers Zoe Horn and Mike Rogan provided support.
-WIEGO’s International Coordinator Marty Chen chairs the IEMS Technical Advisory Committee.
+WIEGO’s then International Coordinator Marty Chen chaired the IEMS Technical Advisory Committee.

 All cities conducted pilot surveys and interviews during 2012 and then began field research.

-In November 2012, a seven-day data analysis training workshop took place outside Durban, South Africa.
-The workshop, which had 46 participants, provided a chance to work jointly on analyzing the first round of data, collected between June-October 2012.
-Participants worked in their city teams to begin analyzing the data and structuring the final report.
+In November 2012, 46 participants took part in a data analysis training workshop in South Africa, and worked jointly on analyzing the first round of data, .
+Participants worked in their city teams to begin analyzing the data collected between June-October 2012.
 At the conclusion of the workshop, each city team submitted their work plan to the IEMS Technical Advisory Committee (TAC).
-Advocacy and dissemination strategies for the coming year were discussed.
+Advocacy and dissemination strategies were discussed.

-Since data is captured from participatory focus group discussions and through a survey, much of the November workshop’s focus was on how to integrate qualitative and quantitative data.
+Much of the focus was on how to integrate qualitative and quantitative data.
 Caroline Moser of the University of Manchester, special advisor to the project, and her colleagues brought their experience in participatory methods to the facilitation of the training on qualitative data analysis.